Last updated: Feb, 2025 by Ernst (disclaimer)

 The Dutch tax system is undergoing significant reform in the taxation of savings and investments under Box 3.
 The current system, which taxes assumed returns based on a notional rate, has been widely criticized for its unfair treatment of taxpayers with differing actual returns.
 In response, the government has proposed the "Wet werkelijk rendement box 3" (Taxation of Actual Returns in Box 3), set to take effect on January 1, 2028.

-The need for reform The transition to a system based on actual returns has been driven by legal, economic, and political considerations:
+The transition to a system based on actual returns has been driven by legal, economic, and political considerations:

-Structure of the new box 3 system The proposed legislation introduces a hybrid system combining two methods of taxation:
+The proposed legislation introduces a hybrid system combining two methods of taxation:

 This structure aims to reflect actual returns while maintaining administrative efficiency.

-Alternative models considered The government and the Council of State considered several alternatives:
+The government and the Council of State considered several alternatives:

 Ultimately, the government concluded that taxing actual returns with a hybrid approach offers the best balance between fairness, feasibility, and revenue stability.